greenEkatherine/YarpTest/README.md

 # YarpTest

-This is justa test app to replicate what appears to be a bug in YARP.
+This is just a test app to replicate what appears to be a bug in YARP.
 Maybe its not, i don't know.
 But this shows the behaviour.